- Things to Do

 Local businesses offer holiday specials, deals, and vacation packages throughout the holiday season.

-Tigh-Na-Mara offers guests special holiday menus including a Christmas brunch, three course Christmas dinner, breakfast on December 26 and a New Year's Eve four course dinner.
-And don't miss the chance to enjoy a delicious breakfast and support children in need at the 14th Annual Toy Drive Breakfast (Nov.
-14-25, Nov.
-30).
+Tigh-Na-Mara offers special holiday menus including a Christmas bottomless brunch, five course Christmas dinner, breakfast on December 26, a New Year's Eve four course dinner, and a New Year's Day endless brunch.
+And don't miss the chance to enjoy a delicious breakfast and support children in need at the 15th Annual Toy Drive Breakfast (Nov.
+13-24, Nov.
+29).